overhangio/tutor/docs/dev.rst

     tutor local quickstart

-In order to run the platform in development mode, you **must** answer no ("n") to the question "Are you configuring a production platform".
+To run the platform in development mode, you **must** answer no ("n") to the question "Are you configuring a production platform".

 Note that the local.overhang.io `domain <https://dnschecker.org/#A/local.overhang.io>`__ and its `subdomains <https://dnschecker.org/#CNAME/studio.local.overhang.io>`__ all point to 127.0.0.1.
-This is just a domain name that was setup to conveniently access a locally running Open edX platform.
+This is just a domain name that was set up to conveniently access a locally running Open edX platform.

 Once the local platform has been configured, you should stop it so that it does not interfere with the development environment::